228 Peace Memorial Park: History

 The Taipei City government took over operation of the radio station building when the BCC moved in 1972.
 City officials made it the site of the Taipei City Government Parks and Street Lights Office.

 As Taiwan entered its modern democracy period in the 1990s, President Lee Teng-hui offered an official apology in 1995 and invited free discussion of Taiwan's past.
 For the first time the February 28 Incident of 1947 was officially acknowledged and its significance openly debated.
 In 1996, the Taipei City Government designated the former radio station building a historical site.
 Two years later, the building was made the home of the Taipei 228 Memorial Museum and the park was rededicated as 228 Peace Memorial Park.

 The 228 Memorial Monument was designed by Taiwanese architect Cheng Tzu-tsai, who was convicted of attempted murder in 1971 following a 1970 assassination attempt on Chiang Ching-kuo.
 After serving his sentence, he was imprisoned for illegal entry to Taiwan in 1991 and filed his design entry from prison.
 The Monument is inscribed with an exhortation for peace and unity.

 On 25 November 2019, the museum was declared as a cultural asset by the Bureau of Cultural Heritage.

 Cultural references

-The park provides a primary setting for Pai Hsien-yung's renowned novel Crystal Boys.
+The park provides the primary setting for Pai Hsien-yung's novel Crystal Boys.
+The novel references the park's reputation as a location for gay cruising activity.